-Neither tax services nor other non-audit services were rendered by either Ernst & Young Accountants LLP, PricewaterhouseCoopers Accountants N.V. or BDO Audit & Assurance B.V.
+Neither tax services nor other non-audit services were rendered by Ernst & Young Accountants LLP.

 The fees disclosed represent the expenses incurred in relation to the audit of the year of the respective financial statements as opposed to when the fees were incurred.